cold20-07/baseskel/README.md

 ## 📝 Notes

-- All prices are in INR (Indian Rupees) with ₹ symbol
+- All prices are in USD (US Dollars) with $ symbol
 - Mock data includes 7 services and 3 blog posts
 - Contact form submissions are stored in Supabase
 - No authentication required for MVP